- Air conditioning

 *I f you visit YUDANAKA in April, we would recommend you visit Suzaka *

 City to see the beautiful cherry blossom tree (Sakura) in Garyu Park.
 This is one of the top 100 places to see cherry blossom in Japan.
 It was really pretty with the trees overlooking a large lake and bridges going over the water for most of April, there is a festival at the park.
 We went on a Sunday and it was packed with Japanese people having picnics under the trees.
 There were also lots of food stalls selling unusual delicacies.
 It had the feeling of a small carnival.
 Not only were the blossoms beautiful, but it also giving you a glimpse of Japanese culture.
 (S.N London UK)

 Customers can cancel their reservation free of charge up to 1 day before arrival.
-After this date, charges will be applied by the property up to the full cost of the reservation.
+After this date, charges will be applied by the property up to the first nights cost of the reservation, unless otherwise stated in the property’s conditions.
 Deposits paid are non refundable.